Timing your electricity switch correctly can lower your monthly bills and unlock better renewable energy perks.

 What happens if I switch electric companies before my contract ends?

-How far in advance can I schedule electric service?
+How far in advance can I schedule a new electricity provider?

 Does the title company handle transferring utilities when buying a house?